JustCodiex/coh-few/README.md

 Then open your git-tool (preferably the terminal version) and download it by using the following commands:
 ```
+git init .
 git clone https://github.com/JustCodiex/coh-few.git
+git remote add origin https://github.com/JustCodiex/coh-few.git
+git pull origin master
 ```
 Note: Do not use "git clone" unless you know what you're doing or do not intend to test the mod.

 The above commands will create a new local repository in the folder and connect to this repository and then download the latest version of the repository unto your machine.